BRIAN SHAWCROFT, AIA, ARIBA (1929-2017)

 1986 - The Alan G. and Martha M. (Marty) Finkel Residence I, 12225 Norwood Road, Raleigh.
 Sold in 1987 to Kevin C. McKean.
 Sold in 1993 to Gaston and Vicky Vidana.
 As of 2012 still owned by Vicky Vidana.
 Rental house.

-1990's - Remodel, 1013 Roosevelt Drive, Chapel Hill NC.
-Sold to Porter C. Pickell.
-Sold to James and Laura K. Price.
-Sold to Samuel and Kimberly McConkey.
-Sold to Peter and Meagan Hastings.
-Sold to Janelle Hoskins and Lauren Rivers.
+1993 - The Porter C. Pickell Renovation, 1013 Roosevelt Drive, Chapel Hill NC.
+Sold in 1999 to James and Laura K. Price.
+Sold in 2004 to Samuel and Kimberly McConkey.
+Sold in 2005 to Peter and Meagan Hastings.
+Sold in 2014 to Lauren Rivers.

 2018 - The Kathy Gruer House, 1013 Gardner, Raleigh NC.
 Unbuilt.

 Sources include: Brian Shawcroft,Vincent Petrarca, AIANC, David Ballard, Linda Nelson, Mack Paul, Robby Johnston.